Anudeepsrib/code-migration-assistant/README.md

 ## Docs & Deep Dives

-Use these when you’re past the onboarding flow and want the deeper reference.
+Use these when you're past the onboarding flow and want the deeper reference.

 - [Setup & Prerequisites](docs/INSTALLATION.md)
 - [Comprehensive User Usage Guide](docs/USER_GUIDE.md)